Support Is Vital

-Although some people may disagree, support is a vital role if not one of the most important roles in the game.
+Although some people may disagree, support is a vital role, if not one of the most important roles, in the game.
 Support players control the flow of the game and a great deal of map control.
 Supporting may seem like sitting in a bottom brush daydreaming, but it is a lot more than that.
-In this article I will explain the viability of playing support, as well as tips and tricks to carry your team when playing support.
+In this article, I will explain the viability of playing support, as well as tips and tricks to carry your team when playing support.

-Can I carry as support?
+Can I Carry as Support?

 I encourage you to step away from this ignorance and take a look at this logically.
 There is no way to get around feeders.
 It is just part of the game.
 Although you can't get around the feeders, playing a good support provides you an extremely good advantage that will cause you to win more games than lose.
 This, in turn, will raise elo.
-Pretty good deal right?
+Pretty good deal, right?

-Tips and tricks in playing support
+Tips and Tricks in Playing Support

 - Counter dragon wards with pink wards.
 Pink wards allow vision and the ability to kill enemy wards.
 This will not only give your team control over dragon, but it will also blind them to ganks by your jungler.
 If the enemy goes back and buys a pink ward to kill yours, go back.
 Never lose control of dragon.

 - Ward the enemy wraith camp at the start of the game.
 This lets you know where the jungler is so you can either go aggressive or fall back and know when a gank is coming.
 This helps everyone on your team and can really be helpful in setting up and preventing kills.